-How Do Cannabinoids Work with My Pets Endocannabinoid System?
+How Do Cannabinoids Work With My Pets Endocannabinoid System?

-Endocannabinoids are molecules that are produced naturally within the body.
-It is these molecules that bind with the cannabinoid receptors and activate them.
-The body only creates endocannabinoids and when they are needed.
+Endocannabinoids are molecules that the body produces naturally.
+These “cannabinoid” molecules bind to cannabinoid receptors to initiate specific actions.
+The body only creates endocannabinoids and when it needs to.

-The full extent of how the Endocannabinoid System works in regulating cetain functions of the body is still not fully understood.
+The full extent of how the Endocannabinoid System works in regulating certain functions of the body is still not fully understood.
 The system has been recognized for playing an important roll in modulating the brain, the immune system and the endocrine system.

 It’s now believed that the Endocannabinoid system in dogs influences activity in the gastrointestinal tract and affects the areas of the central nervous system that are responsible for appetite.
-The ECS also appears to play an important role in the regulating hormones that are related to the body’s response to stress and to the reproductive system.
+The ECS also appears to play an important role in regulating hormones that are related to the body’s response to stress and to the reproductive system.

 The endocannabinoid system is there to respond to stimulation by the body’s own endocannabinoids, but the cannabinoid receptors can also be stimulated by cannabinoids from external sources, including cannabidiol (CBD).